edgeimpulse/yolov5/README.md

 1. Convert the YOLOv5 model into TFLite format.
 1. Done!

-> **Note on epoch count:** Based on some experimentation you'll need ~150 epochs before the model converges.
+> **Note on epoch count:** YOLOv5 might take a while to converge, especially on smaller datasets.
+Play around with epoch count until you have something that works.

 ## Running the pipeline